-Except under unusual circumstances and on petition to the Graduate College at the time of registration, these maximum limits cannot be exceeded.
-Petitions for overloads exceeding 1⁄2 unit may be granted for thesis credit, and to paid interns for work-related academic credit.
+Except under unusual circumstances and by petition to the Graduate College at the time of registration, these maximum limits cannot be exceeded.
+Petitions for overloads exceeding 2 hours may be granted for thesis credit, and to paid interns for work-related academic credit.
 Petitions for such overloads must be received in the Graduate College by the tenth day of instruction or they will not be considered.